serviceprototypinglab/mao-orchestrator/README.md

 - (optional, only necessary if new instance should join exiting federation) federation selection and making contact with operators for joining
 - actual instance installation and federation join

 If a user wants to join an existing MAO federation it is necessary to approach the federation operator before the installation of the new instance in order to negotiate certain parameters which are used by the installer to join the newly installed orchestrator with the existing federation.
 The selection of a desired federation to join is supported by the MAO installer which queries and presents existing federations based on the public MAO marketplace.
+Details can be found below in the `Installation` section.

 ### Prerequisites